esteful/arch_flow/readme.md

 * A series of routines for exploratory analysis of ceramic compositions
 * Designed for fully reproducible research
 * It is applied on two datasets: well known Roman-British Pottery published by Tubb et al.(1980) and secondly to new data from northern Iberian Peninsula pottery production centers
 * Based on M.J.
-Baxter and Jaume Buxeda i Garrigos variation matrix
+Baxter and Jaume Buxeda i Garrigós variation matrix
 * Includes data visualization tools and robust statistical treatments
 * To use with a new dataset change the name of the csv file and run the code on each Rmarkdown file, included in the following folders and following the order: